Graph

 Graph()

-A graph that supported directional edges, parallel edges, self-edges and custom data on the nodes and edges.
+A graph that supported directional edges, parallel edges, self-edges and expression data on the nodes and edges.

 Warning: modifying the graph if it is contained in a dict or set will invalidate the hash.